mbari-media-management/vars-avfoundation/README.md

 // Pick one to capture from
 ic.startSession(devices[0]);

-// Do some capturing, capture as many images as you want Optional<java.awt.Image> image = ic.capture(new File("foo.png"));
+// Do some capturing, capture as many images as you want.
+Images are
+// written to where you specify.
+Also, read and returned as java.awt.Image Optional<java.awt.Image> image = ic.capture(new File("foo.png"));

 // When done. release the device.